kHarshit/kHarshit.github.io/_posts/2026-06-26-frontier-ai-models-evaluation-benchmarks.md

 It consists of hundreds of unpublished challenging math problems.
 These are divided into 4 difficulty tiers with level 4 for research-level math.

 ### ARC-AGI-2
-ARC-AGI-2, created by François Chollet, tests something fundamentally different: *fluid intelligence*, ability to solve novel visual puzzles from just a few examples, with no relevant training data to draw on.
+ARC-AGI-2 tests abstract reasoning and fluid intelligence, the ability to solve novel visual puzzles from just a few examples, with no relevant training data to draw on.
 The puzzles are grids of colored squares; the model must infer the underlying rule and complete the pattern.
-Where most benchmarks reward pattern-matching from training, ARC-AGI-2 requires reasoning from first principles.
 As of mid-2026, GPT-5.5 leads the leaderboard at ~85%, surpassing the average individual human performance of ~66%.
 Top human panel scores (where multiple experts must agree) still exceed the best AI, but the gap has closed dramatically since past year.

 ## Coding & Software Engineering